 There are two ways people most often misuse drain cleaner: they either use too much of it, or they use it in the wrong places.
 Too much drain cleaner can actually eat through your pipes, corroding both metal and PVC pipes.
 Plus, if you use drain cleaner and need to hire a professional anyway, and then forget to tell the professional you used drain cleaner, the plumber can suffer chemical burns from the drain cleaner.

 As for the wrong places, many people use drain cleaner in the toilet or to clear up a washing machine clog.
 Most drain cleaners are safe to use on sinks, showers, and tubs.
-However, you don’t want to use a drain cleaner on a toilet or in a washing machine pipe.
+However, you don’t want to use drain cleaner in a toilet or in a washing machine pipe.
 This is because the chemicals are too strong and can actually damage the toilet and washing machine pipe.
 Go by the manufacturer’s labels to see which cleaners they recommend.

 Overtightening a Connection